Saint George Parish, New Brunswick

-Saint George is a civil parish in Charlotte County, New Brunswick, Canada, located between St. Stephen and Saint John.
-Local governance is provided by two local service districts (LSDs), that are members of the Southwest New Brunswick Service Commission (SNBSC).
+Saint George is a geographic parish in Charlotte County, New Brunswick, Canada, located between St. Stephen and Saint John.

+For governance purposes, the southern part of the parish is part of the incorporated rural community of Eastern Charlotte, while the north and the Red Rock Road area are part of the Southwest rural district, both of which are members of the Southwest New Brunswick Service Commission.

+Prior to the 2023 governance reform, it comprised one town and two local service districts (LSDs), all of which were members of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name includes all of the parish except St. George.

 Origin of name

 Historian William Francis Ganong believed the name suggested by other Saint names in the area.

 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen.

 History

 Saint George was erected in 1786 as one of the original parishes of Charlotte County.